benroywillis/Dash-Automate/README.md

 Dash-Automate requires 2 things from the user: a compile.json file, and a GNU Makefile that uses the TraceAtlas environment.
 ### Vocabulary
 We will be using the following terms frequently in this guide.
-1. Bitcode: a special kind of output from a clang compiler pass.
+1. Bitcode: a special kind of output file from a clang compiler pass.
 This file must end with either the `.bc` or `.o` file suffix.
 The contents of this file is LLVM-IR and can be confirmed by running the following command on the file
 ```
 file output.bc
 ```